How to Unprotect a Workbook in Excel (5 Methods)

 End Sub

-• The new workbook is the same as the original workbook but without protection.
+• The code will create a new workbook with the same content as the original workbook.

 21- new workbook opened up after running the VBA code successfully

-• Thus we can unprotect an Excel workbook without a password using VBA macro.
+• Using this VBA macro, you can successfully unprotect an Excel workbook without needing a password.

 22- VBA code to unprotect Excel workbook without password